 For a typical installation, we look at the economics using recent fuel prices (2016) and representative costs for available systems.
 The table at right shows the typical efficiency, annual cost and typical equipment installation cost for different heating fuels and systems.
 For Air-source heat pumps, equipment costs can vary significantly.
 For comparison, we use a standard installed cost of $11,000 (before incentives) for a central ducted system (typically 36,000-56,000 BTU/hr), and an installed cost of $4,500 (before incentives) for mini-split systems, typically 9,000-24,000 BTU/hr, for which you need one system per room to be heated.

-- For Concord residents, CMLP currently offers a Central AC/Heat Pump rebate of up to $350 per Ton (12,000 Btu/hour) of capacity.
-In 2017, CMLP is considering increasing the rebate per Ton of capacity, for cold climate heat pumps only.
-Subscribe to Cooler Concord for latest information.
+- For Concord residents, CMLP now offers an Air-Source Heat Pump Rebate of $625 per Ton (12,000 Btu/hour) of capacity, for cold climate heat pumps.

 - For non-Concord residents, MassSave offers a Heat Pump rebate of $500 for qualified equipment, with 0% interest financing.
 Ask your HVAC contractor or contact MassSaveRebates@efi.org for latest details.